embedly/embedly-docs/tutorials/python_requests.rst

 ----------
 While Embedly has a `Python library
 <https://github.com/embedly/embedly-python>`_ that abstracts a number of these
-issues away, Requests is a get way to get a basic understanding of how the API works.
+issues away, Requests is a great way to get a basic understanding of how the API works.

 .. container:: keywords